30+ Ancient Roman Ruins & Archaeological Sites In Rome

 30. Ara Pacis

-The museum is housed in a modern glass and steel pavilion designed by American architect Richard Meier.
-It’s light and airy.
+The museum itself is a sleek, modern building made of glass and steel, designed by American architect Richard Meier.
+The space is light, airy, and a beautiful contrast to the ancient monument inside.

 If you don’t want to pony up the rather outrageous entry fee, you can admire the ornate altar through the windows or take the museum’s virtual tour here.